 Consultation with and advice from survivors of abuse within the church, alongside advice from trauma-informed professionals, is central to the discharge of PCR2.
 The PCR2 Project Management Board includes a member with lived experience of abuse as well as other members with professional expertise in work with survivors.
 Each Diocese (and equivalent other church body – e.g. Cathedral, TEI, Religious community where their PCR2 is conducted independently from the local diocese) is required to establish a PCR2 Reference Group, where 50% or more of the membership is expected to be independent of the diocese.
 At least one person is expected to be an individual with lived experience of abuse or a named person from a group which advocates a survivor perspective.

 The PCR2 process looks to identify where abuse allegations have not been handled appropriately in the past and/or where there may be outstanding survivor needs.
 The Church needs to hear from survivors about these matters, in order to learn what it has done well and what it has done badly.
 The diocesan safeguarding team is the primary route for anyone wanting to disclose information or contribute to the review.
-In addition, for those affected by issues raised by PCR2 and who wish to speak to someone from outside the church, a dedicated telephone helpline operated by the NSPCC and independent of the church has been set up - 0800 80 20 20.

 The welfare of children or of adults at risk of abuse must be of paramount importance in the planning and execution of PCR2.